 Smarthinking is offered to current Clackamas Community College students as a supplementary tutoring resource for subjects or during hours not currently offered in the Dye Learning Center.
 Students can access up to 7 hours of free Smarthinking tutoring per term by logging into their Moodle account and clicking on the Smarthinking icon located on the top right of their screen.
-More information found at http:// www.clackamas.edu/smarthinking/
+More information found at www.clackamas.edu/Smarthinking library.clackamas.edu